-Recently, Jet Airways shut down its operations temporarily on 17th April of 2019.
-Their last flight was from Amritsar to Mumbai.
+Jet Airways shut down its operations temporarily on 17th April of 2019.
+The last flight was from Amritsar to Mumbai.
 The shutting down of the company affected 20,000 employees and more than 60,000 people indirectly.
 The company is reportedly in a debt of a billion dollars.
-The pilot’s union NAG (National Aviator’s Guide) appealed to the PMO (Prime Minister’s office) and Civil Aviation Minister Suresh Prabhu to help the company and its employees.
+The pilot’s union NAG (National Aviator’s Guild) appealed to the PMO (Prime Minister’s office) and then Civil Aviation Minister Suresh Prabhu to help the company and its employees.

 The government on the other hand reportedly asked the banks to save the company without pushing it to bankruptcy.
 With unemployment being a major electoral issue for the government, an addition of 20000 to the list of jobless Indians will only give more substance to the Opposition.
-The Government is therefore pulling out all stops to prevent Insolvency of Jet.
+The Government is therefore pulling out all the stops to prevent Jet Airway's insolvency.

 Consequences have been of such an unprecedented level that an employee of Jet Airways committed suicide in Mumbai.
-The man was a cancer patient and was on a break from his job.
-Shailesh Singh was a Senior Technician in Jet Airways.
+Shailesh Singh was a cancer patient and was on a break from his job.
+Shailesh was a senior technician in Jet Airways.
 He jumped from his building due to depression on 27th April, 2019.

 Indian Aviation Industry

 Aviation is an under-penetrated market in India.
 As more and more Indians choose flight as the best means of travel, the availability of aircraft hasn't caught up with this growing trend.
 For the numbers, India has 565 commercial aircraft for a population of 1.3 billion.
 The United States, on the other hand, has 7,309 commercial aircraft for its population 328 million.
-To add the aviation industry's woes, a majority of Indian airports are underdeveloped and in pathetic condition.
-Many of them have been rendered unusable.
-For instance,most of the airports in India have only a single operational runway whereas countries like the US have no less than 5 runways.
+To add to the aviation industry's woes, a majority of Indian airports are not up to the mark in terms of infrastructure.
+For instance, most of the airports in India have only a single operational runway whereas countries like the US have no less than 5 runways.

 Naresh Goyal started Jet Airways with 4 leased Boeing 737 aircraft in 1993.
 The airline was the paragon of success for domestic carriers in India.
-There were rumblings of troubles brewing within Jet Airways in August of 2018 when the company deferred the second quarter of the year.
-The government watchdogs got a sniff of discrepancies in the airline's finance.
+There were rumblings of trouble brewing within Jet Airways in August of 2018 when the company deferred the second quarter results of that year.
+The government watchdogs got a sniff of discrepancies in the airline's financials.
 In the same month, the DJCA (Directorate General of Civil Aviation) conducted a financial audit of Jet Airways.
-It was based on the reasoning that deferment of employees’ salaries ought to affect their morale and attitude.
+It was based on the reasoning that the deferment of employees’ salaries ought to affect their morale and attitude.

 The same month, Jet Airways posted a loss of Rs.
 1323 Crores.

-In September of 2018, the Income Tax department surveyed the Delhi and Mumbai office of Jet Airways.
+In September of 2018, the Income Tax department surveyed the Delhi and Mumbai offices of Jet Airways.
 The company was then alleged for financial misappropriation.

 - Kingfisher Airlines